oscar-mcgoldrick/weather-app/README.md

 * Create a route for this page.
 It should look something like: `/continent/:name/:code`.

 Note: _We're using the continent name and country code for this route to help us later.
-The url path for the above suggestion will be entered into the browser as `/continent/Oceania/NZ`_
+The url path for the above suggestion will be entered into the browser as `/continent/Oceania/NZ`._

 * This route should render a `Country` component that shows all the information (in `data/countries`) about that specific country.

+Note: _The flag emoji icons don't work in all browsers (e.g. in Windows they seem to work in Firefox but not Chrome).
+If you see `NZ` instead of the NZ flag, try a different browser._

 ![country after release 3](readme-images/release-3-a.png)